neoforged/Documentation/docs/entities/renderer.md

         // For LivingEntityRenderer, the super constructor requires a "base" model and a shadow radius to be supplied. super(context, new MyEntityModel(context.bakeLayer(MY_LAYER)), 0.5f);
         // Add the layer.
 Get the EntityModelSet from the context.
 For the purpose of the example,
-        // we ignore that the render layer renders the "base" model, this would be a different model in practice. this.addLayer(new MyRenderLayer(this, context.getModelSet()));
+        // we ignore that the render layer submits the "base" model, this would be a different model in practice. this.addLayer(new MyRenderLayer(this, context.getModelSet()));
     }